kristen-schneider/stabix/README.md

 ```

 This does two things:
 1. Generates `python_package/src/stabix/stabixcore.so`
-Import the .so with `import stabixpy`.
+Import the .so with `import stabixcore`.
 2. Packages for python distribution, `python_package/dist`.

 Note that this triggers compilation for a specific version
 of python that must be specified in the [CMakeLists.txt]() file.
 Both version & python executable path must be specified.